Materials: memory foam and coils

 Trial Period: 365 Nights

 The Mattress Nerd’s Take: The DreamCloud is a relative newcomer to the highly competitive bed-in-a-box market.
 Introduced in 2018, it immediately got our attention here at Mattress Nerd because of its luxury hybrid construction and affordable price.
 Typically, a posh mattress with a luxury-hotel feel can run you $1,500 to $2,000.
-But The DreamCloud ranges from $799 to $1,200.
+But The DreamCloud ranges from $799 to $1,200 and may be one of the best luxury mattresses.

 What do we mean by “luxury”?
 The DreamCloud contains high-quality materials such as a cashmere blend cover, gel-infused memory foam and individually wrapped coils.
 You can also select White Glove delivery service, and if you have questions, you can consult with your DreamCloud Sleep Concierge.